REMEDY : BNSSG referral pathways & Joint Formulary

 Please also refer to Remedy guidance on Abnormal Vaginal Bleeding.

-The presentation provides a useful introduction to a range of cervical conditions including images of:
+These resources provide a useful introduction to a range of cervical conditions including images of:

 • The normal cervix